lleukkun/eigengen/README.md

 EigenGen
 ========

 EigenGen is a CLI Large Language Model frontend.
-It is geared towards working with code, and supports a code review flow where you request changes and review patches suggested by the tool similar to classic email based patch review.
+It is geared towards working with code.
+EigenGen uses a two-stage process where the output of the larger main LLM is fed to a smaller LLM which applies the changes and produces the complete file output.
+This is then used to produce diffs which the user can choose to apply.

-EigenGen works with
+EigenGen currently works correctly with:
-  - Anthropic claude-3-5-sonnet
-  - OpenAI o1-preview, o1-mini, GPT4o
+  - OpenAI o1-preview, o1-mini, GPT4o (gpt-4o-mini used for /meld)
+  - Anthropic claude-3-5-sonnet (uses same model for /meld operation, haiku has too low output token limit)
+  - llama3.2:90b via Groq (llama3.1-70b-versatile used for /meld)

+Currently these models wrap second stage output into a Markdown fenced code block:
-  - Google Gemini 1.5 pro 002
+  - Google Gemini 1.5 pro 002 (problem is with gemini-1.5-flash-002)
-  - llama3.2:90b via Groq
   - Mistral Large v2
+We have a mitigation for this in place but we should really try to fix the prompting with these.

+Of all the models o1-preview is currently superior for actual development.
+The others work more like advanced templating engines that can flesh out a project initially, but then struggle when asked to implement a specific feature/change to a more complex existing code.

+Google Gemini API seems unreliable at the moment and in general these services are incredibly flaky considering that the companies that provide them are supposed to be the finest on the planet.

 ## Features

-  - Basic prompt/answer flow with -p "Type your prompt here"
+  - Basic prompt/answer flow with -p "Type your prompt here".
-  - Diff output mode with -d that prints out the changes to files as a diff
-  - Code Review flow with -r that gives you the option to continue discussing the changes with the LLM by typing your comments in-line with '> ' quoted diff.
-This is a bit like software development used to be before Pull Requests.
+  - --chat mode allows discussing the changes and when the assistant answers with code blocks of changes, they can be applied with '/meld' command.
   - Add 'git ls-files' files to context automatically with -g, filtered by .eigengen_ignore.
   - eigengen -g --index creates an index cache in .eigengen_cache for semi-automatic context detection.
 When using -g switch after creating the index, eigengen includes any locally modified files as determined by git plus any files listed with -f argument, and then further adds those files that reference symbols defined in this list of files.
-Performance is good enough to work with pytorch repo, but linux kernel is still a bit too much, having a 12 second index cache load time.
-This would indicate that thousands of files are ok, but tens of thousands require patience.
-Rewriting the cache logic in C/C++/Rust/Zig would probably help but design must be validated more first.

 ## Installation